Highest wage increases revealed: Jobs with inflation-beating salaries in the UK

 According to the UK's latest official labour market statistics, for the year to December 2023, there are around 21.6 million full-time employees (including permanent and temporary workers but not self-employed people).

-Examples of some of the job roles with the fastest-growing workforces – that saw the biggest increase in number of employees – in 2023 include PR and communications directors, launderers, dry cleaners and pressers, office supervisors, other health professionals n.e.c. (such as audiologist, dietician, immunisation manager and mental health worker), and publicans and managers of licensed premises.
+Over a quarter (26%) of the job roles included in the study increased their workforces by a fifth (20%).
+Examples of the fastest-growing occupational groups in 2023 include public relations and communications directors, launderers, dry cleaners and pressers, office supervisors, other health professionals n.e.c. (such as audiologist, dietician, immunisation manager and mental health worker), publicans and managers of licensed premises, farm workers, and building and civil engineering technicians.

 Full-time jobs that have significantly increased their employee numbers in 2023: